-Immerse yourself in the red, white and blue at one of the city’s most impressive museums
+Immerse yourself in the red, white and blue at this impressive free museum dedicated to American history.

 What and where is the National Museum of American History?

-The National Museum of American History is located on Constitution Avenue NW, just a block away from the National Mall.
+The National Museum of American History is located on Constitution Avenue NW and runs along the National Mall.
 Through research, in-depth exhibits, extensive collections and public outreach, the museum presents America’s history in all of its complexity.
-Its collection features more than three million artifacts, from Dorothy’s ruby slippers in The Wizard of Oz to sheet music written by DC legend Duke Ellington.
+The museum's collection features more than three million artifacts, from Dorothy’s ruby slippers in The Wizard of Oz to sheet music written by DC legend Duke Ellington.

 The easiest way to get there is via Metrorail or Metrobus.
 The closest Metro stop is Smithsonian, on the Blue, Orange and Silver lines.
 The 32, 34 and 36 Metrobus routes will all take you to the National Mall, where you can explore the iconic monuments and memorials after you’ve gotten your full dose of American history.
 The facility is handicap-accessible, and dedicated parking spaces are located on Madison Drive NW.

 Much beloved as a source for all things Americana, the museum features the most American artifact of all: the Star-Spangled Banner Flag.
 The flag flew above Fort McHenry in Baltimore during the War of 1812, inspiring Francis Scott Key to write our national anthem and now awaits your visit in a permanent exhibition.

 Another treasured item on display is the top hat worn by President Abraham Lincoln on the fateful night of April 14, 1865, when he set off to Ford’s Theatre and was later assassinated in by John Wilkes Booth.
 Lincoln’s hat is among a number of presidential relics that each tell a story in an exhibit entitled The American Presidency: A Glorious Burden.

 This 750,000 square-foot museum contains much more than presidential artifacts.
 The women who stood by the side of our nation’s leaders are memorialized in The First Ladies, which boasts more than two dozen gowns, fine china and other furnishings.
 And don’t forget to click your heels over to the aforementioned ruby slippers found in the American Stories exhibit, a fascinating compilation of story-making artifacts throughout American history.